Joanne Quirin is commended for the strength of her top-tier IP practice, which spans a range of advisory and non-contentious matters.

 She previously worked as associate lawyer in a patent litigation boutique law firm.

-Joanne focuses on soft IP non-contentious intellectual and industrial property matters dealing primarily with preliminary advice and clearance searches; filing and prosecution for trademarks and designs and domain names internationally; and the licensing aspects of IP matters.
-Her work covers all sectors, including pharmaceuticals, tobacco, alcoholic beverages, internet, household cleaning supplies, cosmetics and fashion.
-Her practice includes representing French and foreign clients before the EUIPO, the French IP and domain-name offices, and the EU Court of Justice.
+Joanne focuses on soft IP non-contentious intellectual and industrial property matters, dealing primarily with preliminary advice and clearance searches, filing and prosecution for trademarks and designs and domain names internationally, as well as licensing aspects of IP matters.
+She works in all sectors, including household cleaning supplies, regulated markets, software, automobile, food, Internet, temporary accommodation, cosmetics and fashion industries.
+Her practice includes representing French and foreign clients before the EUIPO, the French IP and domain name offices, and the EU Court of Justice.

-Joanne works within a closely knit and dynamic team with three avocats, all members of the Paris Bar (Richard Gilbey, founding partner; Jehan-Philippe Jacquey, partner; and Arnaud Lellinger, associate), and an experienced and professional prosecution and paralegal staff headed by Cécile Chabane.
+Joanne works within a closely knit and dynamic team of avocats, all members of the Paris Bar (partner Jehan-Philippe Jacquey, and associate Arnaud Lellinger), and an experienced and professional prosecution and paralegal staff headed by Cécile Chabane.
+All staff deal with soft IP prosecution and litigation (including customs and unfair competition).
+The firm provides a full range of services in the field of soft IP matters and ancillary issues.

-Joanne is a member of the International Trademark Association (INTA), Marques (the European Association representing the interests of brand owners) and the Association of Trade Mark and Design Law Practitioners (APRAM).
+Joanne is a member of the International Trademark Association (INTA), Marques (the European association representing the interests of brand owners) and the Association of Trademarks and Design Rights Practitioners (APRAM).